 Chelsi belongs to the Winnemem, Nomtipom, and Nomsus bands of the Northern Wintu people, and is of European settler descent.
 She carries out collaborative research with Puerto Rican residents to examine how communities on the island recover livelihoods and electricity after repeated extreme events.
 The work aims to identify opportunities to decarbonize the electric grid through federal disaster recovery appropriations.
 Her other research interests include electric grid modernization, climate justice, and disaster studies.

 Chelsi is a Graduate Student Research Assistant at Berkeley National Laboratory in the Electricity Markets and Policy Group.
-She works on teams providing technical assistance to Tribal Nations, states, and territories who are developing cutting edge hazard mitigation and energy equity plans.
+She works on teams providing technical assistance to Native Nations, states, and territories who are developing cutting edge hazard mitigation and energy equity plans.
 Her current regional emphasis is on Hawai’i and California.